btaba/blog/_posts/2015-01-09-data-science-resources.markdown

 1. [Berkeley Course with Twitter API][berkeley_twitter]
 2. [Data Analysis Online Course][mysliderule]
 3. And a data structures and algos class from [Coursera][coursera_dsa], although I took the [Princeton][coursera_princeton] one and found it to be very thorough.
-These Coursera are not as practical and are more about CS theory, so be warned!
+These 2 Coursera courses are not as practical and are more about CS theory, so be warned!

 Go on to the next section to get a better idea of quick prototyping tools for the hackathon if you don't have as much time.
 <h3 class="post-heading"><a id="section2">Resources and Toolkits</a></h3>